Trey Ideker, PhD

 About Dr. Trey Ideker

-Trey Ideker, PhD, is a UC San Diego Professor of Medicine, Bioengineering and Computer Science, and former Chief of Genetics.
-Dr. Ideker is the Director of the Cell Maps for AI initiative under the Bridge2AI program.
-Additionally, he is Director or Co-Director of the the Cancer Cell Map Initiative, the National Resource for Network Biology, the Psychiatric Cell Map Initiative and the UC San Diego PhD Program in Bioinformatics and Systems Biology, all NIH-funded efforts.
+Trey Ideker, PhD, is a 21-year Professor of Medicine, Bioengineering and Computer Science, and former Chief of Genetics, at the University of California San Diego (UCSD).
+Additionally, he is Director or Co-Director of the Bridge2AI Functional Genomics Data Generation Program, the Cancer Cell Map Initiative, the National Resource for Network Biology, and the UCSD Graduate Program in Bioinformatics and Systems Biology, all NIH-funded efforts.